xdevplatform/Gnip-Trend-Detection/README.md

 ![scotus](https://github.com/jeffakolb/Gnip-Trend-Detection/blob/master/example/scotus_averaged.png?raw=true)

-There is much less noise in this results, but we can do better.
+There is less noise in this result, we can do better.
 Choose the data-derived template method in `example/config.cfg` by uncommenting `model_name=WeightedDataTemplates`.
 In this model, *eta* quantifies the extent to which the test series looks more like a set of known trending time series or like a set of time series known _not_ to be trending.